Madrid Internship Program (Summer)

 Explores the literary history of the short story in the Hispanic world through the study of representative works from a variety of European and Latin American authors.
 Special attention is given to developing students’ analytic skills in Spanish.
 Syllabus

 Please note the following are examples of past internship placements only.
-While BU International Programs guarantees an internship to program participants, specific placements vary from semester to semester and may not always be available.
+While BU Study Abroad guarantees an internship to program participants, specific placements vary from semester to semester and may not always be available.
 Likewise, internship placements may be available in academic areas not listed.
 Certain placements may require fluency in the target language.

 Study marketing techniques, media and consumer behavior, work in the marketing/PR department of a Spanish company, multinational firm, or advertising agency.
 Previous internship placements have included OM Premium, Procter & Gamble, Elipse Iniciativas, IFEMA (convention center), and JBan.